-All incidents suspected to involve alcohol; drugs or substance abuse should be dealt with as described in the school Drugs and Substance Abuse Policy.
-Any student in possession of alcohol or illegal substances on school premises will likely be given a fixed term or permanent exclusion.
-Consuming, purchasing or being under the influence of alcohol, drugs, legal highs and illegal substances while under school jurisdiction are all serious offences (this includes school trips and exchanges where students are under the 'loco parentis' of their exchange family) In cases where illegal substances are involved the police will be informed.
+All incidents suspected to involve alcohol; drugs, legal highs or substance abuse should be dealt with as described in the school Drugs and Substance Abuse Policy.
+Any student in possession of alcohol, legal highs or illegal substances on school premises will likely be given a fixed term or permanent exclusion.
+Consuming, purchasing or being under the influence of alcohol, drugs, legal highs and illegal substances while under school jurisdiction are all serious offences (this includes school trips and exchanges where students are under the 'loco parentis' of their exchange family).
+In cases where illegal substances are involved the police will be informed.
 Any involvement in the supply of illegal substances, or legal highs is exceptionally serious and is likely to lead to permanent exclusion.
-In any instance where a student is found to be in possession of, or under the influence of, a drug that is not illegal but thought to be a danger to the individual or others, confiscation will be followed by a sanction up to a fixed term exclusion.